About Ocean Child Care Resource & Referral

 Your Child Care Resource and Referral agency has so much more to offer than just subsidy – our Quality Team is here to support our community in a variety of ways:

-The Quality Initiatives Coordinator works with all of the quality team members to help coordinate our efforts to meet the needs of Ocean County families and children.
-They provide support for the family child care health and safety grant, offering up to $2000 to FCC providers to improve their program.
-You can reach Lisa Lockwood, Quality Initiatives Coordinator, at extension 142 or .
+The Quality Manager works with all of the quality team members to help coordinate our efforts to meet the needs of Ocean County families and children.
+They provide support for the family child care, health and safety, and FCC providers to improve their programs.
+You can reach Lisa Lockwood, Quality Manager, at extension 142 or firstname.lastname@example.org.

 Resource and Referral